1. Submission Policy

-- Submission of manuscript to Thammasat Review for possible publication mean that the authors certify that the manuscript has not been previously published nor is in consideration for publication elsewhere.
-All legal duties and responsibilities of the research contents belong to solely to the authors.
+1.1 Upon submission, the author(s) must certify that the manuscript has not been previously published nor is in consideration for publication elsewhere.
+All legal duties and responsibilities of the research content belongs solely to the author(s).

-- Thammasat Review uses double-blind review, which means both the identities of authors and reviewers are unknown to each other’s throughout the review process.
-Authors must remove any contents which lead to the identity of the authors from the manuscript.
+1.2 All submissions will go through a double-blinded review, which means both the identities of authors and reviewers are unknown to one another throughout the entire review process.
+Authors must remove any content which may reveal the identity of the author(s).

-- Submitted manuscripts are reviewed by at least two reviewers nominated by the Editorial team.
-When all reviewers agree to accept the manuscript for publication, the Associate Editor send the manuscript to the reviewer to begin the review processes.
+1.3 The reviewers are nominated by the Editorial team.
+Once the reviewers accept, the Associate Editor will send the manuscript to the reviewers to begin the review process.

-- Thammasat Review own the copyrights to make digital and/or hard copy of, republish, and redistribute part or all of the contents in the article
+1.4 Thammasat Review owns the copyrights and the rights to make digital and/or hard copy of, re-publish, and redistribute parts or the entire article.

 2. Submission Guideline

-The title and abstract should appear in the first page of the manuscript.
+2.3 The title and abstract should appear on the first page of the manuscript.
 A concise abstract is required.
 The abstract should not be more than 250 words.
-Authors should select no more than five keywords to describe their paper's theoretical and methodological orientation and the keywords should be placed under the abstract on the first page in the manuscript file.
+Authors should select no more than five keywords which should be placed under the abstract on the first page in the manuscript file.

-The submitted manuscript is original and has not been published or under consideration in any academic proceedings, books, journal or elsewhere at the time of submission at Thammasat Review.
+2.7 It is imperative that the submitted manuscript is original and has not been published or under consideration for any academic proceedings, books, journal or elsewhere at the time of submission at Thammasat Review.

-Academic plagiarism is prohibited.
-In cause the author(s) have used the work and/or words of others, respective sources should be appropriately cited or quoted.
+2.8 Academic plagiarism is prohibited.
+In case the author(s) have used the work and/or words of others, respective sources should be appropriately cited or quoted.

-In case of the manuscript is related to animals, volunteers or human participants, data collection operations must obtain consent or permitted from the simple at all time.
-The author(s) should ensure the manuscripts were performed in compliance with relevant laws and under international standards of the protection of human subjects.
+2.9 In case of the manuscript is related to animals, volunteers or human participants, data collection operations must obtain consent or permission from all participants.
+The author(s) should make sure the data collection is in compliance with relevant laws and international ethical standards.

-Author(s) must consent to transfer the copyright to the journal before publication.
-In addition, the published paper must not be published elsewhere after being published in the journal.
+2.10 Author(s) must consent to transfer the copyright to the journal before publication.
+In addition, the published paper must not be re-produced elsewhere after being published by the journal.

 3. Manuscript Preparation Guide

-Manuscript template is available upon request.
 The manuscript should be prepared using a text processing software such as Microsoft Word for Windows.
 B5 size paper is recommended.
-Page layout margins should be 2.54 cm. on all four sides.
+Page layout margins should be 2.54 cm on all four sides.

-- Abstract should be between 150 and 300 words.
-It should be provide a concise summary of the key points of your paper.
-Abstract must be typed with the normal style using Arial size 9 point.
+Abstract should be no longer than 250 words.
+It should provide a concise summary of the key points of the manuscript.
+Abstract must use Arial font size 9 point.

-- Keywords relevant to the work presented in the manuscript should be listed below the abstract.
-Three to five keywords should be provided.
+Keywords should be listed below the abstract.
+Five keywords should be provided.
 And keywords must start with a capital letter.

-- Manuscripts must be written in English and formatted according to these guidelines.
-Text should be typed with the font of Arial, size 9, justified and single-spaced throughout.
-All texts, tables and figures must be within that area of the page.
-The manuscript should include research background, literature reviews, methodology, data analysis and some statement of your academic contributions.
-The author(s) may wish to include acknowledgement, which must be placed at last after references.
+Manuscripts must be written in English and formatted according to these guidelines.
+Text should use Arial font, size 9, justified and single-spaced throughout.
+Please ensure that the text, tables and figures remain inside the margins.
+The manuscript should include research background, literature review, methodology, data analysis and how article contributes to the existing literature.

-- Original photographs and Graphs should be clear with highest resolution and are appropriately inserted along the text.
+Original photographs and graphs should be clear with highest resolution and are appropriately inserted with an explanation.

-- Acknowledgments should be as brief as possible in a separate section prior to the references.
+Acknowledgments should be as brief and given in a separate section prior to the references.

-- References should be numbered sequentially and these numbers should appear in brackets throughout the text.
+References should be numbered sequentially and these numbers should appear in brackets throughout the text.
 Referencing in manuscripts must follow the style of APA (American Psychological Association).
-Detail of such referencing can be consulted at https://www.apastyle.org/.
-We recommend the author(s) to use the referencing menu (Reference) in Microsoft Word for automatic formatting.
-An assistance of using the referencing menu can be found at https://office.microsoft.com/th-th/word-help/HA010067492.aspx.
+Referencing guidelines can be found at https://www.apastyle.org/.
+We recommend the author(s) use the referencing menu (Reference) in Microsoft Word for automatic formatting which can also be found at https://office.microsoft.com/th-th/word-help/HA010067492.aspx.
 Examples are as follow:

 Author, A. A. (Year published).
 Title of article.
 Title of Journal, Volume(Issue), pp-pp.